Hi all members,

 Dear Bhartiya Akhil,

-Thanks for your reply.
-You have touched my query well.
-The Offer Letter/Agreement is a very rigid in nature on the points it has covered;
+Thank you for your reply.
+You have addressed my query effectively.
+The Offer Letter/Agreement is very rigid in nature regarding the points it covers.

-It states that the employee shall be on probation for 6 months, thereafter his performance will be reviewed, if satisfied, he will be promoted to Jr. Software Engineer.
+It states that the employee shall be on probation for 6 months, and thereafter, his performance will be reviewed.
+If satisfied, he will be promoted to Junior Software Engineer.

-That's it....other clauses are like remuneration clause and increment in remuneration, which have no significance to mention here.
+That's it.
+Other clauses such as the remuneration clause and the increment in remuneration are of no significance to mention here.

-The Offer Letter/Agreement is completely silent on breach of agreement, any consequences thereof, no notice period clause is mentioned.
+The Offer Letter/Agreement is completely silent on the breach of agreement and any consequences thereof; no notice period clause is mentioned.

 Chetan Sharma